mideind/FlutterSnowboy/README.md

 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.

-The plugin currently only supports Android but iOS support is under way.
+The plugin currently supports the Android and iOS platforms.

 ## Models